ostr1969/dwgTextReader/README.md

 - Select folders to index  (can also reselect previously indexed folder from a list)
 - Wait for indexing to finish
 - Perform searches (results will show your search words highlighted)
+- For each of the search result you can copy file path, download or view, or show full indexed record

+## Limitations

+The Crawler do not perform ocr
 ---

 ## Screenshots / Usage Examples